-The Company monitors its business portfolio and organizational structure and has made and may continue to make acquisitions.
-The success of our acquisitions will depend on our ability to integrate the new operations with the existing operations.
-The Company cannot ensure that the expected benefits of any acquisition will be realized.
+We monitor our product portfolio and business and customer trends.
+In response, we have made and may continue to make acquisitions.
+The success of our acquisitions will depend on our ability to integrate the new products or operations with our existing products or operations.
+We cannot ensure that the expected benefits of any acquisition will be realized or will be realized within the time frames we expect.
 Costs could be incurred on pursuits or proposed acquisitions that have not yet or may not close which could impact our operating results, financial condition, or cash flows.
 Additionally, after the acquisition, unforeseen issues could arise which adversely affect the anticipated returns or which are otherwise not recoverable as an adjustment to the purchase price.
-The price we pay for a business may exceed the value we realize and we cannot be assured we will obtain the expected revenues, anticipated synergies and strategic benefits of any acquisition.
+The price we pay for a business or product line may exceed the value we realize, and we cannot provide assurance that we will obtain the expected revenues, anticipated synergies and strategic benefits of any acquisition within the time we expect or at all.
 Acquisitions may result in the recording of goodwill and other intangible assets which are subject to potential impairments in the future that could negatively impact our financial results.